zdragonite21/Project1-CUDA-Flocking/README.md

 - 3 implementations: naive, uniform grid, **coherent** grid
 - extra credit: grid-looping optimization

+### setup

+This project was developed in VS Code and I used the CMake Tools Extension to build.
+Here are additional macros included at the top of each file:

+`kernel.cu`
+- `AVOIDANCE`: enables the bounds avoidance force
+- `TORUS`: enables the torus attraction force
+- `MANDELBULB`: enables the mandelbulb attraction force
+- `radiusMul`: blockSize = radiusMul * neighbor search radius

+`main.cpp`
+- `PROFILE_MODE`: enables profile mode (see below)

 ## boids

 boids are particles that independently follow 3 rules: